 And if anything seems off with the SSD, it comes with a 5-year warranty to put your mind at ease.

 The WD My Passport SSD is now available at WD official stores on Lazada and Shopee and select retailers across Singapore.
-Currently, it is available in Grey, and capacities of 500GB (S$189) and 1TB (S$329).
-Additional colours and the 2TB capacity (S$599) will be available at a later date.
+Available in gray, red, blue, gold, and silver, and in capacities of 500GB (S$149), 1TB (S$239). and 2TB (S$469).

 Marion has a serious RPG addiction.
 Sometimes it bleeds into real life; he forgets to sleep because he thinks he has a Witcher’s body clock.
 Forgive him in advance if he suddenly blurts out terms such as “Mind Flayer” and “Magic Missile”, because never once does he stop thinking about his next Dungeons & Dragons game.